riscv/sail-riscv/doc/ReadingGuide.md

 - `riscv_sys.sail` describes M-mode and S-mode CSRs, interrupt and exception delegation and dispatch, and handling privilege transitions.
-In addition, this file contains functions to handle the reading and writing of CSRs with WPRI, WLRL and WARL fields.
+In addition, this file contains functions to handle the reading and writing of CSRs with WPRI, WLRL and WARL fields;
+  more details are provided in comments in the file.

   Since these functions are intended to capture platform-specific functionality, future versions of the model might separate these functions out into a separate platform-defined file.
 The current